urba777/nfq_php/README.md

 DEIVIDAS URBANAVIČIUS - NFQ PHP INTERNSHIP
 --
-This project is my with PHP
+This project is made with __PHP.

+All data is stored in MySQL database.